 We hold regular RE Inspire Workshops where parents can work with their child making for example Christmas Cribs and Easter Gardens.
 These are valued by both the children and their family members.

 The Catholic Virtues and Gospel Values permeate the whole curriculum.
 This is supported by our Gift Ambassadors which consists of pupils, Mrs Crean and our Link Governor, Sister Susan.
 There is daily prayer and worship in school, in the classroom and in assemblies.
-Our parish priest, Father John, celebrates Mass in school every week.
+Our parish priest, Father Christopher, celebrates Mass in school every week.
 Each class is involved in the planning and participation of the celebration.
 He works closely with the children, guiding their journey of faith and being on hand to help them wherever he can.

 There is a strong Sacramental focus in each year group.
 In Year 3 children are prepared to receive the Sacraments of Reconciliation and First Holy Communion and in Year 6 pupils continue their journey of faith by preparing for Confirmation.
 The children are supported in the preparation and celebration of the Sacraments by the school, parents and the parish.